Urinary Tract Infection in Women

 For women who have recurrent infections, the urinary tract is often evaluated by a urologist to determine if there is an underlying abnormality.
 Studies available to assess the kidneys include an intravenous pyelogram or a renal ultrasound.
 These are x-ray techniques which allow examination of the kidneys to determine if stones, blockages or other abnormalities are present.
 The bladder is best examined by cystoscopy.
 With this technique, a catheter is inserted into the bladder through the urethra.
 Using a fiberoptic light source attached to this instrument, the urologist can inspect the bladder to make sure that there are not any intrinsic problems within the bladder itself.
 Usually, at the same time, an assessment can be made of the degree of bladder emptying.
 The post-void residual is checked, which is the amount of urine left in the bladder after urinating.
 This is done to determine if the bladder empties completely or if it retains a large volume of urine.
 If any abnormalities in urinary tract are identified on these studies, appropriate treatment is carried out.

 More commonly, these studies confirm that there are no intrinsic problems of the urinary tract.
-In these circumstances, the following program is put forth to solve the problem of recurrent cystitis.
+In these circumstances, the following measures may help lessen the problem of recurrent cystitis.
 General measures which are recommended to minimize the potential for recurrent infection include increased fluid intake, frequent bladder emptying and urinary acidification.
 As described above, frequent emptying allows a mechanical “washing out” of the bladder which prevents bacteria from gaining access to the bladder.
 Urinary acidification, which is easily accomplished by taking vitamin C 250 mg twice a day, makes it more difficult for the bacteria to grow.